-- 1. Fee Offer - PPA urges that there be an escalation of at least five percent (5%) per season (compounded seasonally) in the guaranteed annual flat fee over the term.
+1. Fee Offer

+PPA urges that there be an escalation of at least five percent (5%) per season (compounded seasonally) in the guaranteed annual flat fee over the term.
 Proposals must state a guaranteed flat fee for each year of operation, including the renewal options.
-If a proposer offers any additional payment beyond the guaranteed flat fee, only the flat fee will be considered. - 2.
-Planned Operations - Proposers should submit a detailed operational plan for the proposed location(s), including but not limited to hours of operation, menu and prices, and staffing plans.
-All plans, schedules, menu items, prices, and hours of operation are subject to Parks' and PPA's prior written approval. - Proposers should include a description of how they intend to market and promote the proposed operation. - 3.
-Proposed Design
+If a proposer offers any additional payment beyond the guaranteed flat fee, only the flat fee will be considered.

+2. Planned Operations

+Proposers should submit a detailed operational plan for the proposed location(s), including but not limited to hours of operation, menu and prices, and staffing plans.
+All plans, schedules, menu items, prices, and hours of operation are subject to Parks' and PPA's prior written approval.

+Proposers should include a description of how they intend to market and promote the proposed operation.

+3. Proposed Design

-- Mobile Food Unit proposers should submit designs, photographs and/or renderings of the Mobile Food Unit it intends to use, including dimensions. - Picnic House Concession proposers should submit a design and floor plan for the concessions space. - 4.
-Operating Experience - Proposers should submit a resume or detailed description of the proposer's professional qualifications, demonstrating experience in the industry, including any work with City agencies, and/or access to individuals and/or firms with such expertise. - Proposers should attach a list of at least three (3) recent relevant references with whom the proposer has previously worked and/or who can describe such matters as the proposer's financial and operational capability.
-Include the name of the reference entity, a description of the nature of the listed reference's experience with the proposer and the name, title, address, and telephone number of a contact person at the reference entity. - 5.
-Financial Capability - Proposers should include a financial statement detailing how the proposer intends to fund the proposed operation.
+Proposers should submit designs, photographs and/or renderings of the Mobile Food Unit it intends to use, including dimensions.

+4. Operating Experience

+Proposers should submit a resume or detailed description of the proposer's professional qualifications, demonstrating experience in the industry, including any work with City agencies, and/or access to individuals and/or firms with such expertise.

+Proposers should attach a list of at least three (3) recent relevant references with whom the proposer has previously worked and/or who can describe such matters as the proposer's financial and operational capability.
+Include the name of the reference entity, a description of the nature of the listed reference's experience with the proposer and the name, title, address, and telephone number of a contact person at the reference entity.

+5. Financial Capability

+Proposers should include a financial statement detailing how the proposer intends to fund the proposed operation.
 Proposers may also be asked at a future date to provide additional documentation, such as Certified Financial Statements, Balance Sheets and Income Statements and tax returns.